Veozen/Multivariate-Stratification/README.md

 ## Parameters:

 ### Input:
 Pop : File
 	Must variables names in StratVar parameter
-Nstrat
-	Number of strata
+Nstrat : Number of strata
-stratVar
-	List of variable names found in Pop file that are to by used for stratification
+stratVar : List of variable names found in Pop file that are to by used for stratification
-Objective
-	Objective function must be either Variance or CV
+Objective : Objective function must be either Variance or CV
-Exp
+Exp : exponent
-SampleSize
-	total sample size
+SampleSize : total sample size
-tol
+tol : tolerance

 ### Output:
 DataOut